-The total number of awards is estimated between 10 and 15, and the total funding amount is approximately \$1,000,000.
+The total number of awards is estimated between 8 and 12, and the total funding amount in FY 2004 is approximately \$1,000,000.
 Estimated program budget, number of awards and average award size/duration are subject to the availability of funds.